London Gold Cup Preview, Tips, Runners & Trends

 The course which has produced the most winners of the London Gold Cup is Newbury; there have been a total of 5 winners of this race who ran at Newbury last time out.
 The next best course, which has produced the second most winners, is Sandown; there have been a total of 4 winners of this race who ran at Sandown last time out.

-The race is open to both sexes, with the Male runners having produced a total of 20 winners from a total of 234 runners, whilst the Female runners have produced 0 winners from a total of 5 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 234 runners, while female runners have produced 0 winners from a total of 5 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the London Gold Cup: